Coastal Hill Range, East Crete: Geography

 The access road of each beach connects to the inland valley, called the Zakros basin.
 It runs in a N-S direction parallel to the shore of east Crete, from Eremoupolis beach on Cape Sideros in the north, over a distance of about 27 km to Amatos beach on the south coast.
 It is not, however, a single geologic erosional form emptying into the sea south of Crete.
 Instead it drains from the north and south eastward through Zakro gorge about in the center.
 The gorge must have broken into a pre-existing non-erosional valley.

 In fact an 11.3 km scarp along the west of the valley centered about Zakro must be a normal fault feature.
 It is matched by a possible fault on the other side of the valley.
 This is not a rift valley, as the elevated former beach terraces in the hills along the ocean suggest the coastal hill range was elevated in geologic time.
 The Natural History Museum supposes that the rows of elevation are still under compression perpendicular to them, causing the normal faults.

 The coastal range and the park system

 The 1975 creation of Sitia UNESCO Global Geopark placed much of the Sitia range in the park.
-It is the major range there, but not the only.
+It is the major range there, but not the only one.
 The coastal hill range (east coast) also is in it, so the park comprises all of Crete east of the Mochlos-Livari line.
 The line trends NW-SE, so that much of Thrypti is actually omitted from the park.